kanidm/kanidm/designs/session_logout.rst

 have three kanidm servers in replication.

 * Refresh Token A is stolen, but not used used.
 * Token A expires.
-The refesh is sent to Server 1.
+The refresh is sent to Server 1.
 Token B is issued.
 * Before replication can occur, Server 1 goes down.
-* Stolen refesh Token A is exchanged on Server 3.
+* Stolen refresh Token A is exchanged on Server 3.
 * Token B is used on Server 2.
 * Replication between server 2 and 3 occurs.